maldroid/hardware-hacking/three.md

 # Limiting the password attempts
-Limiting our password checking routine to only three password guesses is a bit more challenging, because the number of guesses has to persist across CPU reboots. `EEPROM.write` and `EEPROM.read` are just ways that Arduino manages persistent memory.
-First argument for both method is a memory address - the place where we will be storing our counter.
+Limiting our password checking routine to only three password guesses is a bit challenging, because the number of guesses has to persist across CPU reboots. `EEPROM.write` and `EEPROM.read` are methods which are used to manage persistent memory on Arduino.
+The first argument for both methods is a memory address -- the place where we will be storing our counter.

 ```
 bool checkPass(String buffer) {